 Vitess supports MySQL DDL, and will send

 ALTER TABLE statements to each of the underlying tablet servers.
-For large tables it is recommended to use an external schema deployment tool and apply directly to MySQL.
+For large tables it is recommended to use an external schema deployment tool and apply directly to the underlying MySQL shard instances.
 This is discussed further in Applying MySQL Schema.

 INNER JOIN including cross-shard joins.

 LEFT JOIN is supported as long as long as there are not expressions that compare columns on the outer table to the inner table in sharded keyspaces.